ZacOrz/CMPUT404-assignment-webserver/README.md

 Make a simple webserver.

 # Source
-Some methods about web server refer to following
+Some methods for web servers refer to the following

 https://ruslanspivak.com/lsbaws-part1/